 This delicious Skinny Slow Cooker Kung Pao Chicken is coated in a sweet and spicy sauce with tender vegetables and crunchy cashews.
 Skip the takeout, this is so much healthier and better!

 Hey guys!
 It’s Kelly here from Life Made Sweeter!
 I’m back this month sharing this Skinny Slow Cooker Kung Pao Chicken!

 This recipe is a lot healthier than the Kung Pao Chicken you would typically get when ordering out.
-It’s easy to whip up and has all the same amazing flavors we love.
+According to My Fitness Pal, it’s about 434 calories per serving.
+Plus, it’s really easy to whip up and has all the same amazing flavors we love.